 TravelingForMiles.com may receive commission from card issuers.
 Some or all of the card offers that appear on TravelingForMiles.com are from advertisers and may impact how and where card products appear on the site.
 TravelingForMiles.com does not include all card companies or all available card offers.

-I have done more than my fair share of American Airlines bashing over the past two years (and it has been well deserved) but, right now, I’m incredibly grateful for some truly fantastic service from the airline after it got us out of a serious mess of Iberia’s making.
+I have done more than my fair share of American Airlines bashing over the past few years (and it has been well deserved), but right now, I’m incredibly grateful for some truly fantastic service from the airline after it got us out of a serious mess of Iberia’s making.

 First, here’s a bit of background information so you know where I’m coming from with all of this.